MITLibraries/dos-server/docs/adr/adr-4-s3.md

 ## Context

-Amazon Simple Storage Service (S3) is a performant, robust, scalable, and cost-effective object storage solution.
+Amazon Simple Storage Service (S3) is a robust, scalable, and cost-effective object storage solution.
 It is already being used for various DLS projects and supported by the infrastructure team.

 ## Decision

-S3 will be used for storing bitstreams of digital objects.
+AWS S3 will be used for storing bitstreams of digital objects.

 ## Status